Rep. Removed From House Ethics Committee Amid Allegations

 While the aide eventually reached a confidential agreement with Meehan’s office, which included a nondisclosure agreement and thousands of dollars from his congressional office fund, the aide’s experience was reportedly “demoralizing.”
 According to the woman’s friends, the settlement did not cover her legal and living expenses, and left her feeling isolated.

-Meehan has ostensibly been in a leader in the fight against sexual harassment on Capitol Hill.
-He’s has been a member of the House Ethics Committee, which is tasked with investigating misconduct claims, and he has sponsored legislation that mandates the reporting of sexual violence.
+Meehan has ostensibly been a leader in the fight against sexual harassment on Capitol Hill.
+As a member of the House Ethics Committee, which is tasked with investigating misconduct claims, he sponsored legislation mandating the reporting of sexual violence.

-If the congressman does resign amid a sexual misconduct scandal, as did John Conyers and Trent Franks, there would be major electoral consequences.
+If the congressman does resign amid a sexual-misconduct scandal, as did John Conyers and Trent Franks, there would be major electoral consequences.
 According to the Times, Meehan’s district is one of the most gerrymandered in the nation, and his seat has been a target for Democrats.

 Following the publication of the Times report, Meehan released a statement in which denied the allegations — but not the settlement — and “asked the complainant’s counsel to release all parties from the confidentiality requirements of the agreement to ensure a full and open airing of all the facts.”